MakotoE/cs360-notes/README.md

     - Divides the address space into a binary tree
     - When a chunk is freed, the "buddy" of the binary node is combined if it is free
     - Faster in coalescing free space

+# Paging
+- Paging
+  - Memory is divided into fixed-size pieces
+  - Another approach to space management
+  - One page is a unit of memory
+  - Does not suffer from external fragmentation because of the fixed-size pages
+- A fixed number of prefix bits of the virtual address contains the virtual page number
+- Page table
+  - A per-process data structure
+  - Stores address translations between virtual pages and addresses for the corresponding pages in physical memory
+  - Each entry contains the physical frame number, protection bits (read/write/execute), and a present bit which indicates if the memory is stored in RAM or on disk